Discernment Counseling in Westlake Village, CA

 Are you debating back and forth whether your marriage is salvageable?

-If you answered “yes” to any of the above questions, Discernment Counseling may help.
+If you answered “yes” to any of the above questions, Discernment Counseling might help.

 A new option for certain marriages in crisis.

-Developed by Dr. William Doherty out of the University of Minnesota, Discernment Counseling helps couples choose whether or not to continue their current path towards separation and/or divorce, to enter marriage counseling to explore reconciliation and growth or to take a break from pondering the fate of the marriage in order to decide later.
+Developed by Dr. William Doherty out of the University of Minnesota, Discernment Counseling helps couples choose whether or not to continue their current path towards separation and divorce, to enter marriage counseling to explore reconciliation and growth or to take a break from pondering the fate of the marriage to decide later.

 Discernment Counseling may be appropriate if you or your spouse are seriously considering divorce but are not entirely sure if this is the right choice.